euryvallejo/csharp_exercises/README.md

 This exercises is part of my specialization class
 This project is a console application, it receive a number an execute a specify exercises
 1) Return a inverter number of two-digits number
+2) Return a inverter number of three-digits number